gruvw/portfolio/_posts/2020-04-10-creating-a-python-package.md

 Every time I needed to print out something I was creating a prefix using the [_strftime_](https://docs.python.org/fr/3/library/time.html#time.strftime) method of the [_time_](https://docs.python.org/fr/3/library/time.html) package (line 3).
 After that I concatenated the prefix with the statement before printing the result (line 5).

+Doing it like that let me have the prefix before the statement but didn't store anything in a log file.

+## The Creation

+### Introduction

+Although I coded a lot in Python, I never wrote a package or anything close to it.
+I took it like a good opportunity to learn a new skill in this language.
+I wanted my package to be easily install on any computer with a [pip](https://packaging.python.org/key_projects/#pip) command like the other packages I installed in the past.
+This is where I stared.

+### PyPi

+I needed to first understand where and how to make my futur package available to anyone using the pip command.
+That led me to search where the different python packages are stored.
+I found that they are stored on [PyPi](https://pypi.org/), the **Python Package Index**.
+Once I knew that I searched a way to publish any package on PyPi.
+I found [this](https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56) tutorial on [Medium](https://medium.com/) wrote by [joelbarmettlerUZH](https://medium.com/@joel.barmettler).
+It was really helpful and it was covering everything from the point where you finished writing your code to the `pip install your_package` command.
+I read this article so that I knew how to write my code in order to make it easier to publish on PyPi once I would have finished coding my package.